Shtaiven/shockboard/README.md

     3. PCB spacer
     4. Case top
 3. Align the 8 holes of all 4 pieces and screw in the 8 m2 screws from the top of the case until reasonable tight.
-4. Insert your favorite switches and keycaps and upload, your keyboard firmware, and enjoy!
+4. Insert your favorite switches and keycaps, upload your keyboard firmware, and enjoy!

 ## Firmware